svenssonaxel/cygwin-portable/README.txt

 - Make sure there are no spaces or other odd characters in the path to portable-cygwin.

-- Run Cygwin-portable-setup.bat to start the installation with the correct settings.
+- Run Cygwin-portable-setup.bat to start the installation with correct settings.

+- Follow the guided installation process as usual, choosing any additional packages you want.
   (The cygwinports repository is included in case you want something from there.)

-- Follow the guided installation process as usual.

 - Done!